jsk-ros-pkg/jsk_robot/jsk_robot_common/jsk_robot_startup/README.md

 - `~invert_tf` (type: `bool`, default: `True`)

 If set to true, published tf transformation is not from odom to base, but from base to odom.

+- `~enable_covariance` (type: `bool`, default: `True`)

+If set to true, pose covariance and twist covariance are transformed and published. otherwise, covariances of output odometry is set to zero.

 ### How to use this with your robot